 To ensure a lead reaches its full potential (sale = adulthood), multiple people within your dealership have to get involved.
 At different points of every lead’s existence there comes a time where different influences must help it along its way to sale.

 Simply put, it cannot just be the Internet Sales Manager’s sole responsibility to manage every lead.
 This is why a Business Development Center is of such importance to so many dealerships.
 It gives dealers the ability to have multiple hands on each individual lead.
 If you do not have the benefit of a BDC, you must bring your management team into the mix.
-However, with a BDC team in place, you are creating both a front line of defense for your dealership as well as a backstop.
+However, with a BDC team in place, along with the right BDC Training, you are creating both a front line of defense for your dealership as well as a backstop.

 If the initial correspondence with an e-lead is handled by the Internet Sales Manager, then I believe you should have a second stage of communication where a representative from the BDC/management team reach out to the customer under the guise of Customer Relations Manager.
 If a consumer feels as if they are valued and have the attention of multiple people in the store, they may feel better taken care of.
 At the same time, the second stage calls made from the BDC/management team will alert you to shortcomings the prospect may have felt they had with the original ISM.
 Much like a BDC call to an unsold walk-in on behalf of the sales floor, a second ear open to a customer’s needs usually yields eye-opening results.